swadoog/moji/readme.md

-# 🐉 radix
+# 🐉 moji
-a dashboard inspired by alpha.nvim
+a dashboard plugin inspired by `alpha.nvim`